 Of course, there are endless options, but in the end, simplicity and the lack of refrigeration win out!

 - Biscuits can be cooked on a griddle – and they’re good!
-Before we leave, I like to mix up three batches of whole wheat biscuits through the cutting in of butter and put each in its own quart-sized bag.
-When you’re camping, just add water a little at a time, the morning of.
+Before we leave, I like to mix up three batches of Whole Wheat Dinner Biscuits through cutting in the butter and put each in its own quart-sized bag.
+When you’re camping, just add water a little at a time.
 Butter doesn’t require refrigeration, so these didn’t have to go in a cooler.
-Plus the empty bags doubled as storage containers for our lunch sandwiches later that day.
+Plus, the empty bags doubled as storage containers for our lunch sandwiches later that day.

 - Squishy foods should be eaten at camp.
-Fresh fruit makes for an easy breakfast, but it’s difficult to hike with berries and watermelon.
-In order to not have to bring storage containers for these foods (which means carrying around in a backpack AND washing later in the day), we only eat them at camp.
+Fresh fruit makes for an easy breakfast, but it’s difficult to hike with berries, bananas, and watermelon.
+In order not to have to bring storage containers for these foods (which means carrying around in a backpack AND washing later in the day), we only eat them at camp.

 - Plan for simple, travel-friendly foods on hikes.
 Our sandwiches do not have jelly for a reason (one less thing to bring, plus the jars are glass).
-Apples, raisins, and pretzels are easy to transport and can be stored in baggies (which can be re-used) rather than containers.
-We bring two big stainless steel travel mugs filled with water (we fill them up at home before we leave to conserve the water we’d have to buy on arrival) on the hike and everyone drinks water.
+We also don’t care for packing deli meats and cheese on a trail.
+Apples, raisins, and pretzels are easy to transport and can be stored in baggies (which can be reused) rather than containers.
+We bring two big stainless steel travel mugs filled with water (we fill them up at home before we leave to conserve the water we’d have to buy on arrival) on the hike, and everyone drinks water.

 - Pack condiments.
 Our local dollar store has those black and white salt & pepper shaker combinations for $1.
-We pack that, plus butter and homemade BBQ sauce from home.
-Those condiments alone are able to cover nearly all of our seasoning needs.
+We pack that, plus butter and Homemade BBQ Sauce from home.
+Those condiments alone can cover nearly all of our seasoning needs.

 - Pack coconut oil.
-Coconut oil is so versatile – it gives us fat for cooking (for the foil packets), moisture for our skin, and even doubled as sunscreen.
+Coconut oil is so versatile – it gives us fat for cooking (for the foil packets) and moisture for our skin.
 Bringing a jar of this means no need for olive oil, which means less to pack.

-- Freeze your meats before you leave.
-All of our meat – bacon, chicken, and steak – are frozen when we leave.
+- Freeze your meat before you leave.
+All of our meat – bacon, chicken, and steak – is frozen when we leave.
 Those act like ice packs for other items in the cooler, and we simply pull out what we need for dinner at breakfast.
 No ice needed, and everything is cold enough to avoid spoilage.

 - Don’t pack junk food.
-The coolness of not being in your kitchen is that you only have access to what you bring.
-If you don’t bring junk food, like hot dogs, no one can eat them!
+Since you’re not in your kitchen, you only have access to what you bring.
+If you don’t bring junk food, no one can eat it!

 - My “to pack” list first started with our menu plan and the utensils needed to accomplish that.
 Then I pack three items that ultimately make the trip successful: a griddle, a coffee pot, and an extension cord.